$0.15 Overnight Crock Pot Black Beans + Refried Beans

 Meal prepping is all about finding quick ways to make large quantities of delicious food.
-Which makes this overnight black bean recipe the epitome of a great meal prep recipe!
-Just 5 minutes of touch time, some planning ahead (you are meal prepping after all…), and $0.15 worth of ingredients per serving and you’ll have created a healthy, versatile dish that pairs with just about any protein or vegetable you can think of!
+Which makes this overnight crock pot black beans recipe the epitome of a great meal prep recipe!
+Just 5 minutes of touch time, some planning ahead (you are meal prepping after all…), $0.15 worth of ingredients per serving and you’ll have created a healthy, versatile dish that pairs with just about any protein or vegetable you can think of!

 - 3 bay leaves

 - 3 tsp kosher salt

 - Put the dry black beans in the colander.
 Rinse and drain.

 - Put the black beans in the crock pot.
 Fill the crock pot near the top with water (~5 cups of water per 1 lb of dry black beans).

 - Remove the outer skin, then slice the onion into large rings. and put them into the crock pot along with the whole, peeled garlic cloves, bay leaves, and black pepper.
 Do not add the salt yet!

 - Cook on low for around 10 hours or on high for 6 hours (aka overnight).